arshiyanshakri/JAVA-LocationTester/README.md

-Java Code, created using UnfoldingMap libraries, displaying different map locations and running as an Applet.
+Java Codes created using Processing, UnfoldingMap libraries and running as Applet.
-Code can be accessed in "LocationDetector" folder under the src.
+Codes can be accessed under the src folder.